 Dietitians are your best choice for nutrition services

-Learn more: What’s the difference between a dietitian and nutritionist
+Find out the difference between a nutritionist and a dietitian

 - Dietitians must pass university and licensing exams, undergo rigorous practical training, and commit to staying on top of new research, skills and techniques in food, nutrition and health.